CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

 ![Tone generator](images/tone_generator.png)

 ### Timing ADC capture: analogRead() versus Free Running Mode
-The accuracy of our FFT depends on the sampling frequency of our computation, Fs.
+The accuracy of our FFT depends on the sampling frequency of our computation, *Fs*.
 Fs is determined by several factors:
 - The clock speed of the Arduino.
 16MHz is the default, but this can be modified.
 - The clock speed of the ADC.
-This is factor of the clock speed of the Arduino which can be modified.
-The ADC clock is determined by a the main clock speed divided by a prescalar, which must be a power of 2.
+This is a factor of the clock speed of the Arduino.
+The ADC clock is determined as the Arduino clock speed divided by a prescalar, which must be a power of 2.
 - The number of bits captured by the ADC.
 The ADC grabs data off the wire in a step called a "conversion".
 A conversion takes more than one clock cycle.
 In the case of the specific Atmel chip used in this course (aka the Arduino) and its 10-bit ADC, a conversion takes 13 clock cycles.

 The default configuration for the ADC clock is 125kHz.
 At conversion takes 13 clock cycles.
-Therefore the maximum sampling frequency is 125000 / 13 = ~9600Hz.
+Therefore the maximum sampling frequency is 125000 / 13 = **~9600Hz**.

 ### Free Running Mode: fft_adc_serial
 The lab asked us to download the Open Music Lab FFT library.
-We installed this to our Arduino idea.
+We installed this to our Arduino IDE.

-We started by running the example script fft_adc_serial.
-Before jumping to sampling data from the microphone, we first tested this script using the function generator present in the lab.
+We started by running the example script *fft_adc_serial*.
+Before jumping to sampling data from the microphone, we first tested this script using the function generator in the lab.

 We set the generator to 660Hz, 1.65Vpp (3.3V/2), with a 0.825V offset (1.65V/2).
 These setting were confirmed using the oscilloscope.